brimdata/super/book/src/super-sql/operators/join.md

 `R` in `<right-input>` where the combined record `{<left-name>:L,<right-name>:R}` satisfies `<predicate>`

-This form of joining data utilizes dataflow scoping as compared to SQL relational scoping that maps table aliases and columns aliases onto the desired data.
+As compared to SQL relational scoping which utilizes table aliases and columns aliases within nested scopes, the pipeline join operator uses dataflow scoping to join data.
-Instead, all data is combined into joined records that can be operated upon like any other record.
+Here, all data is combined into joined records that can be operated upon like any other record without complex scoping logic.

+If relational scoping is desired, the [SQL join](../sql/join.md) operator can be used instead.

 ### Examples